Fiona-87327/push_swap/README.md

-The Push swap project is a simple yet highly structured algorithmic challenge: you need to sort data.

-  You have at your disposal a set of integer values, 2 stacks, and a set of instructions to manipulate both stacks.
- Your goal?
-Write a C program called push_swap that calculates and displays the shortest sequence of Push_swap instructions needed to sort the given integers.
+# push_swap

+The Push Swap project is a compact algorithmic challenge: given a list of integers, sort them using only two stacks and a limited set of operations.
+Your task is to write a C program called `push_swap` that computes and prints a (near-)optimal sequence of instructions which, when applied, sorts the input numbers in ascending order.